 So, let me ask you a few questions:

 Do you feel as though you don’t fit in at the office?
 Are you constantly stressed about and at work?
-Being denied leave to rest or even having your leave revoked for important family matters?
+Being denied leave to rest or even having your leave revoked while attending important family matters?
 Have you experienced verbal abuse on the job?
 Have you or are you being cursed in vulgar lanugage?
 Are you doing more than one person's work?

 If multiple of these signs apply to your situation, then it’s likely time to leave as soon as possible.
 In fact, according to the experts, these below signs are just a few of the signs that it’s time to consider how you can either improve the issues or think about leaving right away.